Rule 5160-26-10 | Managed care: sanctions and provider agreement actions.

 (f) If ODM has already determined the specific action that must be implemented by the MCO, ODM may require the MCO to comply with an ODM-developed or directed CAP.

-(2) Sanctions that may be imposed on MCOs by ODM include but are not limited to the following:
+(2) Sanctions that may be imposed on the MCO by ODM include but are not limited to the following:

-(a) Suspension of the enrollment of MCO members.
+(a) Suspension of the enrollment of the MCO's members.

 (b) Disenrollment of the MCO's members.